Gender inequality at work: what we can learn from our prehistoric ancestors

 At the same time, women remain very much in the minority when it comes to highly paid positions of authority; this is true even in sectors hiring increasing numbers of women.
 For example, while there are almost as many female doctors as male, specialists and surgeons still tend to be male.
 The same applies in the field of higher education, where men dominate the most prestigious positions.

-“As with anthropology, people, primarily women, are speaking out against androcentrism [the practice of placing a male point of view at the centre of one’s world view] in archaeology. (…) Research into this bias has revealed the mechanisms that dominate our interpretations of archaeological data.
-From the role of women and their status and behaviours to archaeological material and prehistoric art, everything is seen through the prism of the male gaze and analysed by resorting to essentialism.”
+“As with anthropology, people, primarily women, are speaking out against androcentrism [the practice of placing a male point of view at the center of one’s worldview] in archaeology. (…) Research into this bias has revealed the mechanisms that dominate our interpretations of archaeological data.
+From the role of women and their status and behaviors to archaeological material and prehistoric art, everything is seen through the prism of the male gaze and analyzed by resorting to essentialism.”

-Perpetuating the gendered division of labour, with women remaining held back by inequalities in the workplace and at home, can be explained by cognitive biases, conscious or unconscious discriminatory practices or specific policies.
-But they are all rooted in essentialised categories of “feminine” and “masculine” qualities prevalent in the 19th century, when science attempted to justify the inferiority of women.
+Perpetuating the gendered division of labor, with women remaining held back by inequalities in the workplace and at home, can be explained by cognitive biases, conscious or unconscious discriminatory practices, or specific policies.
+But they are all rooted in essentialized categories of “feminine” and “masculine” qualities prevalent in the 19th century, when science attempted to justify the inferiority of women.